 Nepotism, as in many Mediterranean countries, is viewed as an acceptable and positive way of doing business.

 Brazil is also a country with considerable social inequality.
 It has a very defined class system that is based mainly on wealth and skin color, where people with darker skin tend to be more economically and socially disadvantaged.
 Women are in a similar situation.
 While they comprise 40% of the Brazilian workforce, are generally found only in lower-paying jobs, such as teaching and administration positions.

-Transportation in Brazil can be hit-or-miss; buying a car can be quite expensive due to high government taxes, and driving in the cities can be heart attack-inducing.
-However, public transportation is mostly limited to a tangled, inefficient network of buses, although São Paolo and Rio de Janeiro both have decent metro systems.
+Transportation in Brazil can be hit-or-miss; buying a car can be quite expensive due to high government taxes, and driving in the cities can be heart-attack-inducing.
+Plus, public transportation is mostly limited to a tangled, inefficient network of buses, although São Paulo and Rio de Janeiro both have decent metro systems.
 Depending on your job and location, Brazilian transit can be a nightmare altogether.

 Whether you are seeking to assimilate completely into Brazilian culture or only get by for a few months, learning Portuguese will without a doubt help you through your life as an expat.
 It will help you make friends and appreciate the lifestyle of your new country, not to mention assist you in your job.
 Why not make an inquiry with Language Trainers, or go ahead and take our Portuguese language courses to fully prepare you for your big move!